Dig This: How to Get Your Dog to Stop Digging

 Dogs may dig for entertainment when they learn that roots and soil "play back."
 Your dog may be digging for entertainment if:

 - They're left alone in the yard for long periods of time without the company of their human family.

 - Their environment is relatively barren—with no playmates or toys.

-- They're a puppy or adolescent (under 3 years old) and doesn't have other outlets for their energy.
+- They're a puppy or adolescent and don't have other outlet for their energy.

 - They're a terrier or other breed that was bred to dig.

-- They're a particularly active type who needs a job to be happy (such as a herding or sporting breed).
+- They're an active breed who needs a job to be happy.

-- They're recently seen you "playing" in the dirt (gardening or working in the yard).
+- They're recently seen you gardening or working in the yard.

 What to do

 Expand your dog's world and increase their people time in the following ways:

 - Walk your dog at least twice daily.
-Not getting enough exercise is a leading cause of problem behaviors.
+Lack of exercise is a leading cause of problem behaviors.

 - Teach your dog a few commands or tricks.
 Practice these every day for 5 to 10 minutes.

-- Take a training class with your dog and practice daily what you've learned.
+- Take a training class with your dog and practice what you learn daily.

 - Keep interesting toys in the yard to keep your dog busy when you're not around.
 Kong®-type toys filled with treats or busy-box dog toys work especially well.
 Rotate the toys to keep things interesting.

 Dogs often dig in an effort to catch burrowing animals or insects who live in your yard.
 This may be the case if the digging is:

 - Focused on a single area rather than the boundaries of the yard.

 - At the roots of trees or shrubs.